New direction for changing needs and communities across Herefordshire.

 Openness to future collaboration and new ways of delivery to support key areas of work.

-The form the organisation will need to take to deliver our new approach includes : -
+The form the organisation will take to deliver our new approach includes: -

 A smaller central support function comprising CEO (strategy) and office services